prusnak/suez/README.md

 ## Channel fee policy

 You can override the channel fee policy by changing the `FeePolicy` class.

+Example implementation does the following:

+* sets lower fees for channels with mostly local balance
-Example implementation sets exponentially higher fees for channels with lower local balance than half of the channel capacity.
+* sets higher fees for channels with mostly remote balance
+* sets medium fees for balanced channels

-The steepness is controlled via the `fee_sigma` argument.
+You control the spread via the `fee-spread` argument.

 ## Lightning node support